pojntfx/uni-itsec-notes/docs/main.md

 ### Web Application Firewalls (WAFs)

 - Acts on the application layer
-- Is a reverse prxoy
+- Is a reverse proxy
 - Can protect the web server from "evil" client input
   - Cross-Site scripting
   - SQL injection: Filters out JS or SQL commands in client input by removing special symbols (i.e. `<`, `'` etc)
   - Cookie poisoning: Stores the hash values of sent cookies
-  - HTML manipulation: Encypts URL parameters
+  - HTML manipulation: Encrypts URL parameters

 ### Cross-Site Scripting (XSS)

+Injection of malicious client-side code (JS, WASM) into site.
+There are multiple types:

 - **Reflected/non-persistent XSS**: Attacker provides malicious data i.e. via URL → server adds malicious code to page → browser executes the malicious code
 - **DOM-based XSS**: Attacker provides malicious data i.e. via URL → client (app running in the browser) adds malicious code to page → browser then executes the malicious code
 - **Stored (persistent) XSS**: Attacker provides malicious data using i.e. their profile page, `POST`s it to the server → server stores it i.e. in a database → Client then requests i.e. the attacker's profile page → server loads the malicious data from the database → adds the stored malicious code to the page → browser then executes the malicious code

+### Cross Site Request Forgery (CSRF)

+Sniffing of cookies/tokens from a connection in another tab.

 ### Intrusion Detection Systems (IDS)